 When I started out, I assumed fermenting and ageing a non-dairy product was difficult to achieve, partly because the commercial versions I found in Edinburgh command a hefty price.
 (For the record, it turned out to be much easier than making a dairy-based cheese, and cheaper too.)
 Fermented cashew yoghurt is quick and easy to make.
 Probiotic capsules or probiotic powder are used to ferment the nut puree, adding a richer more complex flavour.

-I use cashew yoghurt in any recipe where I previously might have used a dairy-based yoghurt; in dips, spreads and as a base for creamy dressings.
+I use cashew yoghurt in any recipe where I previously might have used a dairy-based yoghurt; in dips, spreads and as a base for creamy dressings and sauces.

 It means I can maintain some of “traditional” characteristics of a classic recipe, like the creaminess or the texture, and even elements of the taste – that I would otherwise have to sacrifice.
 We always have some of this in the fridge ready to use.

-Seasalt – season to your taste, I use Maldon or pink himalayan (or add none, but season when you add the yoghurt in another dish)
+- Seasalt – season to your taste, I use Maldon or pink himalayan (or add none, but season when you add the yoghurt in another dish).
+In New Zealand I use a local flakey sea salt as I prefer a local option.

 Drain and rinse the soaked cashew nuts and put in a high speed blender, add 120ml of filtered water, blend until smooth.
 Add the contents of 2 probiotic capsules or 2g of probiotic powder.
 Blend quickly, you don’t want too overheat and kill your bacteria.